jgscripts/fivem-artifacts-db/README.md

 ## Sharing

-You can share this site with people by sending them a link to: [Put URL here when live]
+You can share this site with people to help them download the right artifacts here: https://artifacts.jgscripts.com/